seppinho/mutserve/README.md

 Mutserve2 is a variant caller for the mitochondrial genome to detect homoplasmic and heteroplasmic sites in sequence data.

-We recommend to use our [Nextflow DSL2 pipeline for mtDNA-Server 2](https://github.com/genepi/mtdna-server-2) which includes mutserve2.
+For easier execution and pre- and postprocessing steps, mutserve2 has been integrated into the [mtDNA-Server 2](https://github.com/genepi/mtdna-server-2)

-## Standalone Quick Start
+## Quick Start
 Mutserve requires sorted and indexed CRAM/BAM files as an input.

 ```